- Home

 📞If You've Been Targeted

-- Report to FTC (reportfraud.ftc.gov)
+- Report to FTC (reportfraud.ftc.gov) - Especially important if the impersonation involves commercial fraud

-If you were scammed by fake account:
+If you were scammed by a fake social media account:

-- Report account to the platform
+- Report the account to the platform using the fraud or scam reporting option

-- Report to FBI IC3 (ic3.gov)
+- Report to FBI IC3 (ic3.gov) with all evidence including messages, transaction records, and the fake profile details

 🌍Report & Get Help